 Tap For Ingredients

-Get yourself a large roasting tray that your whole salmon will fit inside – you’ll probably need to lay the fish diagonally across the tray, and it won’t matter if the head and tail drape over the sides a little.
+Get yourself a large roasting tray that your whole salmon will fit inside – you’ll probably need to lay the fish diagonally across the tray, like I’ve done in the picture –it won’t matter if the head and tail drape over the sides a little.